Mini Ninjas: Development and release

 Mini Ninjas was announced on January 19, 2009, along with the first official trailer.
 The game's origin lies in the developers' desires to make a game that they could "play with their kids", and thus bears the lowest ESRB rating ever given to a game developed by IO Interactive, Everyone 10+, a major departure from its other games that target older audiences.

+The game was released in North America on September 8, 2009, and in the United Kingdom and PAL territories on September 11, 2009, for Microsoft Windows, Nintendo DS, PlayStation 3, Wii, and Xbox 360.
+A version for Mac OS X, developed by Feral Interactive, was released on July 8, 2010.

 Reception

 The game received "mixed or average reviews" on all platforms except the Wii version, which received "generally favorable reviews", according to the review aggregation website Metacritic.

 GameSpot said of the game, "Whether you're big or small, there's a lot to like about these little ninjas and their lengthy journey."
 The Guardian concluded that the game's "constant charm renders it calming and even relaxing to play" and "any parent watching Mini Ninjas being played will find it hard to resist the temptation to have a go over their own."
 Sean Garmer of 411Mania gave the Xbox 360 version a score of eight out of ten, calling it "a very good first effort from IO Interactive.
 The story will keep you involved and they added plenty of things to try to extend it.
 The cuteness and comedy also makes this game rather humorous, which is something I was surprised about.
 I didn't find anything really wrong with the game, other than a needed co-op and the possible eventual tedium of the button mashing."

 Aceinet of GameZone gave the PS3 version 8.1 out of 10, saying, "Mini Ninjas is about having fun.
 It might not be the best game on the market but it should provide plenty of fun and enjoyment for almost any gamer."
 However, Joseph DeLia gave the Xbox 360 version 6 out of 10, saying, "While the vibrant visuals, easily manageable combat and light-hearted mood might enamor some, Mini Ninjas is just too repetitive, short and bereft of features to make it stand out."

 Tora was featured among the top ten ninja characters for PlayStation consoles by Play UK in 2010.
 In 2012, CraveOnline included Mini Ninjas on their list of five "badass ninja games" as "a quality ninja game that can be enjoyed with the whole family kids", adding that its "best aspect was, without a doubt, how slain enemies burst into cute animals instead of blood clouds.
 Super adorable."